filamentphp/panels/docs/03-resources/08-global-search.md

 ## Adding actions to global search results

 Global search supports actions, which are buttons that render below each search result.
-They can open a URL or dispatch a Livewire event.
+They can open a URL or emit a Livewire event.

 Actions can be defined as follows: